 Align the H2TU-C with the shelf card-slot guides and slide the unit in (Figure 2).
-Push on the H2TU-C front panel to snap the unit into place.
+Push on the H2TU-C front panel to secure the unit in the shelf.

 To comply with the intrabuilding wiring requirements of GR-1089 CORE, Section 4.5.9, the shields of the ABAM-type cables that connect the H2TU-C DSX-1 output ports to the cross-connect panel must be grounded at both ends.